farisachugthai/dynamic_ipython/docs/source/index.rst

 ==========

 In addition this repository handles a growing number of IPython extensions.
-To see more, continue reading about :ref:`custom-magics` and :ref:`extensions`.
+To see more, continue reading about :ref:`extensions`.

 Portability